OCTOBER JAPAN FESTIVALS １０月の祭り

 Heian Jingu Shrine, Kyoto-shi, Kyoto

 One of the most spectacular parades to be found at any of Japan's autumn festivals.
 Consists of over 1,700 marchers representing figures from Japanese history in a five-hour long parade.
 The procession starts from the Imperial Palace (Gosho) in Kyoto at noon and heads west along Marutachi dori, then south on Karasuma to Oike dori, then through Gion and Sanjo dori culminating at Heian Shrine.

-Hi Matsuri (Fire Festival) 22 October Kurama, Kyoto-shi, Kyoto One of the most "unique" of Japan's autumn festivals.
-The festival is held in the mountain village of Kurama, north of the city.
-Participants carry torches and light bonfires throughout the night.
+One of the most "unique" of Japan's autumn festivals.
+The Kurama Fire Festival is held in the mountain village of Kurama, north of the city.
+Participants carry torches, 5-6 meters long weighing 100kg, and light bonfires throughout the night.
 Later revelers carry a mikoshi (portable shrine) from Yuki Shrine in Kurama.